jsuggs/vim-php-ide/README.md

 * PDV - Generate PHP Documentation
 * Supertab - autocompletion using tab
 * Taglist - View various aspects of the file being edited

+## Custom Extensions
+Add any custom mappings into files and put them .vim/plugin